Hello Field Trip Inspo! The Best Day Trips in the New Jersey Area

 bronxzoo.com

-Listen to the roar of tigers, feed animals in the farmyard, watch red pandas from the monorail and see dozens of butterflies in the greenhouse.
-There are special exhibits to celebrate the zoo’s 125th anniversary this year.
+Listen to the roar of tigers, watch red pandas from the monorail and see dozens of butterflies in the greenhouse.
+Dinosaur Safari is back.
+The new World of Darkness exhibit focuses on animals that thrive in darkness.

 BROOKLYN BOTANIC GARDEN